benswift/benswift.github.io/_posts/2018-09-28-another-reveal.js-plugin-for-jekyll.md

 I wrote a simple [Jekyll](https://jekyllrb.com/docs/plugins/) to make this happen---which has just a couple of moving parts

+{:.hl-para}

+Because the source for this [whole blog is on GH](https://github.com/benswift/benswift.github.io/), then you can just head there and see it for yourself if you're the sort of person who prefers reading code to prose.
+Think of this blog post as a "companion piece".

 ## 1. the revealify [filter](https://jekyllrb.com/docs/plugins/filters/) {#the-revealify-filter}

 First, put this code into a `revealify.rb` file in your Jekyll `_plugins`